markofsuccess/interactive-front-end-mile-stone-project/README.md

   * Step 3: Scroll down and choose select master branch from dropdown
   * Step 4: Save and page done automatically

-### Credits
+## Credits

-## Content
+### Content
+* Thanks to the [Google Maps JavaScript API Documentation](https://developers.google.com/maps/documentation/javascript/tutorial) for lot of the JS code with some adjustments.

-* JS code for Map Styles was from [Google Maps Styles Selection Documentation](https://developers.google.com/maps/documentation/javascript/examples/style-selector)
+* JS code for Autocomplete Search was from [Google Maps Places Autocomplete Hotel Search Documentation](https://developers.google.com/maps/documentation/javascript/examples/places-autocomplete-hotelsearch)
-* Lot of the Google Maps JS code was from [Google Maps Documentation](https://developers.google.com/maps/documentation/javascript/examples/)
 * Dialog Box was created with help by [jQuery Documentation](https://jqueryui.com/dialog/#default)
-* Top 3 Destinations were made up by me.